-Located in Memphis, Tennessee, USA, and operating on approximately 2 hectares of land, the plant specializes in coal tar distillation.
-The coal tar distillation facilities include two batch distillation units with an annual capacity of seventeen million litres of coal tar.
-The plant also includes a maintenance facility, a product testing lab, a barge unloading dock, and offices for production and clerical personnel.
+Operating on approximately 2 hectares of land, the plant specializes in coal tar distillation.
+The coal tar distillation facility includes two batch distillation units with an annual capacity of 17 million litres of coal tar.
+The plant also includes a maintenance facility, a product testing lab, a barge unloading dock and offices for production and clerical personnel.

-For the year ended December 31, 2019, capital expenditures of approximately US\$190,000 were devoted primarily to storage tank replacements.
+For the year ended December 31, 2020, capital expenditures of approximately US\$180,000 were devoted primarily to storage tank replacements.